mohamadmahdi1234/Torob_Server/README.md

 ## Setup
 To run this project, you need to install it locally using npm <br />
 First , you need to install node.js from this [link](https://nodejs.org/en/) <br />
-Then , clone the code and open it with any editor. <br />
+Then , clone the code and open it with any editor:

-###first you should get .env file from us and you should download or clone last_send branch not master
+##pls notice
-Then , run the following command :
+you should get .env file from us and you should download or clone last_send branch not master Then , run the following command :

 ```